-Our cost of sales includes direct and indirect costs to manufacture formulations and sell products, including active pharmaceutical ingredients, personnel costs, packaging, storage, royalties, shipping and handling costs, manufacturing equipment and tenant improvements depreciation, the write-off of obsolete inventory and other related expenses.
+Our cost of sales includes direct and indirect costs to manufacture formulations and sell products, including active pharmaceutical ingredients, personnel costs, packaging, storage, royalties, shipping and handling costs, manufacturing equipment and tenant improvements depreciation, the write-off of obsolete inventory depreciation and amortization of certain intangibles and other related expenses.

-The following presents our cost of sales for the years ended December 31, 2021 and 2020:
+The following presents our cost of sales for the years ended December 31, 2022 and 2021:

-For the Y Decem \$
+For the Years Ended December 31, \$

-2021 2020 Variance
+2022 2021 Variance

-Cost of sales \$ 18,214,000 \$ 14,463,000 \$ 3,751,000
+Cost of sales \$ 25,383,000 \$ 18,214,000 \$ 7,169,000

-The increase in our cost of sales between periods was largely attributable to an increase in unit volumes sold during the year ended December 31, 2021 compared to 2020.
+The increase in our cost of sales between periods was largely attributable to an increase in unit volumes sold and increased direct and indirect costs associated with production of our products during the year ended December 31, 2022 compared to 2021.